Graded hypoellipticity of BGG sequences: A Rockland theorem for the Heisenberg calculus

 \subsection{Parametrices and Rockland condition}

-In this section we will establish a Rockland \cite{R78} type result characterizing (left) invertible cosymbols and the existence of (left) parametrices in terms of irreducible unitary representations of the osculating groups, see Theorem~\ref{T:Rockland} below.
-This generalizes \cite[Theorem~2.5(d)]{CGGP92} in two ways: (1) The geometry need not be flat, that is, the filtered manifold need not by locally diffeomorphic to the left invariant filtration on a graded nilpotent Lie group; and (2) we treat operators acting on sections of vector bundles.
-For Heisenberg manifolds this can be found in \cite[Theorems~3.3.10 and 5.4.1]{P08}.
+In this section we establish a Rockland type result characterizing (left) invertible cosymbols and the existence of (left) parametrices in terms of irreducible unitary representations of the osculating groups, see Theorem~\ref{T:Rockland}.
+As an application, we construct operators of arbitrary (complex) order which are invertible in the Heisenberg calculus, up to smoothing operators.
+The latter play a crucial role in the construction of the Heisenberg Sobolev scale.

 For every $x\in M$ we let

 denote the space principal cosymbols of order $s$ at $x$.
 Restriction provides a linear map $\ev_x\colon\Sigma^s(E,F)\to\Sigma^s_x(E,F)$ which is compatible with convolution and transposition.
 Composing this with the principal symbol map, we obtain